SolDoesTech/gpu-pt/README.md

 ## Create a VM
 Use the following process to create your VM, this process is similar for both Windows or Linux guest machines.
 Since you can only run one VM with GPU passthrough then you can follow this step as many times as needed for each type of VM you are going to use with the GPU passthrough feature.

-- Launch the "Virtual Machine Manger".
+- Launch the "Virtual Machine Manager".
 - Click on "Create new virtual machine" button.
 - Step 1: Select "Local install media (ISO image or CDROM).
 - Step 2: Click on "Browse" and then on "Browse Local" and navigate to your OS install ISO.